brumartins/patrimonium.js/README.md

 ```

 ### Limitations
-- Multi-currency is not supported.
+- Multi-currency management is not supported.
-- Foreign income is not supported but using employment status can be a workaround for foreign salaries.
+- Foreign income management is not supported.

 ### Documentation
 For more information about all available features, consult Typescript declaration files.